The Difference Between Corporate and Individual Trustees

 What is a trustee?

 Trusts can have one or more Trustees.
-A Trustee manages and holds assets for the benefit of one or more beneficiaries under the trust.
+A Trustee manages and holds assets for the benefit of one or more beneficiaries under the trust structure.
 The benefits of the trust’s assets may be received by the beneficiaries through income or any other proceeds the trust distributes to them.
-The Trustee has a lot of control over the trust.
-How many times can we say trustee or trust…

 • Makes distributions to the beneficiaries